Spring 2014 Writing Competition Rules

 Submitted papers must be unpublished.
 Papers must be no more than 50 pages long, including footnotes.
 Do NOT use endnotes.
 Margins should be 1″, minimum.
 Body text must be double-spaced.
 Font must be Times New Roman or a similar serif font, and 12 point.
 Footnotes may be 10 pt and single-spaced but there should be a space between notes.
 Citations must conform to the 19th Ed. of The Bluebook.
 Submissions are judged anonymously, so the authors name should not appear anywhere on the paper.

 To submit electronically, please send the completed cover sheet and a copy of your paper to firstname.lastname@example.org.
-Submissions MUST include a signed cover sheet that may be downloaded from the Journal website.
+Submissions MUST include a signed cover sheet that may be downloaded by clicking on “cover sheet” in the preceding sentence above.

 Winners will be notified and final results will appear on the Journal’s website in late spring.
 Due to the large number of entries, the Journal cannot contact other entrants.